garybgenett/gary-os/README.md

 Nano is a basic, user-friendly text editor.
 The author uses [Vim], so that option is also available.
 The syntax to use is documented in the file.
-For this, just remove the first character from all the `gcc` and `emerge` lines (except for `meta-repo.git`).
+For this, just remove the first character from all the `gcc` and `emerge` lines (except for `gentoo-repo.git`).

 **Emerge**

-At this point, GaryOS is like any other Funtoo installation.
+At this point, GaryOS is like any other Gentoo installation.
 The `emerge` command can be used to install and update packages as usual.

   ```